Finevalley/xer-oauth2-app-ts/README.md

 ## Essential reading

 More information about how this works can be found [here](https://developer.xero.com/documentation/guides/webhooks/configuring-your-server); video instructions available [here](https://youtu.be/_YfbOzATY8Q).
+OAuth2.0 is based on Xero's [example](https://github.com/XeroAPI/xero-node-oauth2-app).

 Using bleeding edge [Azure Functions V4 with TypeScript](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-typescript?pivots=nodejs-model-v4).
 Most of the Microsoft documention has updated with the V4 changes, but specific methods and changes can be found [here](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-functions-version-4-of-the-node-js-programming-model-is-in/ba-p/3773541).